satya7498/BookStoreApp/README.md

 2. Postman
 3. MYSQL: MYSQL is a open-source relational database management system.
 4. Jmeter for behaviour Testing
-5.Selenium For Web Automation Testing
+5. Selenium For Web Automation Testing
 6.JPA: Java Persistence API(JPA) is a Java programming interface specification that describes the management of relational data in applications using Java Platform.
 7.JUNIT/Mockito: Junit is the unit testing framework for the Java programming language.
 Mockito is a mocking framework.
 8.Jacoco:The jacoco maven plugin is used in this project.
 This generate unit test code coverage report.
 9.Swagger: Swagger is open-source framework that helps developers design, build, document and consume RESTful Web services.